Back

 The blog post "Ten Treasury Curve Snapshots That Tell the Story of a Generation" uses this level/slope/twist framework to characterize each major market event's yield curve impact:

-• Level-dominant: parallel shifts driven by broad rate expectations (e.g., ZIRP → all rates near zero)
+• Level-dominant: parallel shifts driven by broad rate expectations (e.g., ZIRP, where all rates converged near zero)

-• Curvature-dominant: relative value shifts in the belly (rarer, often driven by supply or hedging flows)
+• Curvature-dominant: relative value shifts in the belly, rarer and often driven by supply or hedging flows

 PCA is also used in the ACM term premium model to extract pricing factors from the yield curve, and in risk management systems to decompose portfolio exposure into level, slope, and curvature risk.